jbosse/ignite-expo-boilerplate/readme.md

 * `App.js` - your main application.
 We create a Redux store and configure it here
 * `RootContainer.js` - main view of your application.
 Contains your status bar and navigation component
 * `LaunchScreen.js` - this is the first screen shown in your application.
 It's loaded into the Navigation component
-* `LoginScreen.js` - an example login screen.
-Read the comments in there to learn more!
 * `Styles` - styling for each of the above containers and screens

 To generate a new Container or Screen you can use the following generator commands: